 A native of Blacksburg, Brian has been a Hokie fan his entire life and has missed only one home football game since 1986.
 In his free time, Brian enjoys riding motorcycles, playing golf (poorly), and listening to live music.

 Director, Football Coaches Video

-Tom came to the Athletic Video Office at Virginia Tech from WSLS-TV in Roanoke, VA where he was a news and sports videographer.
-He has worked in the Video Department since September 2000, as an editor for Hokievision.
+Tom came to the Athletic Video Office at Virginia Tech in Sept.
+2000 as an editor for HokieVision from WSLS-TV in Roanoke, VA where he was a news and sports videographer/reporter/anchor.
 From 2005-2013, Tom directed the videoboard production on football gamedays.
 For the 2014-15 seasons he headed up the department's coaches video unit.
-He currently assists Josh Bost now in the same role.
-The summer of 2015 was spent upgrading the football department's network of computers.
-In addition, he coordinated the installation of six robotic cameras in the new football facility to assist in the filming of daily football practices.
-Up to eight students and 10 cameras are coordinated for that task.
-He was recently named ACC Video Coordinator of the year by his peers for the 2015 season.
+Beginning in Feb.
+2021 he is back in the same role.
+Tom makes sure the football coaches and players have all the video they need to get ready for their next game.
+With the assistance of eight undergrads, the crew films every practice from multiple angles and uses a 50 computer network to analyze and dissect every move made by the team on the field.
+He was named ACC Video Coordinator of the year by his peers for the 2015 season.

 Tom grew up in a Hokie family in Erwin,TN and has been an avid fan of Tech athletics since he was a child, attending Tech football games since he was 6 years old.
 He is a 1996 graduate of the Department of Communication at Virginia Tech.
 Tom and his wife reside in Christiansburg.